Dev00kushal/Data-Structures-Algorithms/README.md

 ## Overview

-Welcome to my personal repository for learning Data Structures and Algorithms (DSA).
+Welcome to my repository for learning Data Structures and Algorithms (DSA).
 This repository is a collection of my solutions, notes, and resources as I progress in my journey to master DSA.

 ## Learning Goals

 - Understand fundamental data structures and algorithms.
-- Solve coding challenges to improve problem-solving skills.
-- Implement DSA concepts in real-world scenarios.
 - Collaborate and learn from the programming community.

 ## Getting Started